Next Event - Mojave Magnum, October 8-9, 2016

 Standing Mile racing is now the hottest form of racing on the West coast!

 That’s right – standing-start, flat out speed, as fast as you can go in ONE MILE!

 Held in conjunction with the Mojave Air and Space Port in Mojave, CA, the Mojave Mile is the latest, fastest, and best venue for Standing Mile type racing.
-Mojave features a smooth, 12,000’ runway, with up to a mile of shutdown distance, the latest in accurate laser timing equipment, a top-notch staff of experienced professionals and safety response teams, and a huge overnight-secured Paddock area with P.A. system and food.
-Plus, our Mojave Magnum variant allows you to go for a full 1.5 miles!
+Mojave features a smooth, 12,500’ runway, with up to a mile of shutdown distance, the latest in accurate electronic timing equipment, a top-notch staff of experienced professionals and safety response teams, and a huge overnight-secured Paddock area with P.A. system and food.
+Our Mojave Magnum variant even allows you to go for a full 1.5 miles!

 The Mojave Mile and Magnum are open to both cars and motorcycles.
 Mark your calendar to attend one of the most exciting racing venues in the country!

 All of the revised documents for October 2016 are now available on the Downloads page.
 Sorry for the delay on some of them.

 October Magnum is filling up!
 More one-day spots added

 Entries for the October 8-9 Mojave Magnum #5 are still coming in and we're closing in on another sellout!

 There are some serious changes to the rules regarding entries and who can get in the gate, so please read the online text carefully.
 We have also had to raise prices slightly.
 As usual your online entries can be put in at mojavemile.motorsportreg.com.